 Percentage of tax revenues originated from privileged taxed companies

-KPMG in Switzerland is closely following the efforts of decision makers from both the political and the industry perspective.
-Hence, our tax experts are able to regularly provide you with prompt and comprehensive in depth insights.
+KPMG in Switzerland is closely following the reform efforts both from a political and an economic perspective.
+Hence, our tax experts are able to regularly provide you with prompt and comprehensive insights.

 © 2016 KPMG Holding AG is a member of the KPMG network of independent firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss legal entity.
 All rights reserved.